-- a) BHS of the Task Management Function Request PDU as defined in [RFC3720] - b) DataDescriptorOut: that defines the I/O Buffer meant for Data-out for the entire command, in the case of a write or bidirectional command (Only valid if Function="TASK REASSIGN" - [RFC3720]] - c) DataDescriptorIn: that defines the I/O Buffer meant for Data-in for the entire command, in the case of a read or bidirectional command (Only valid if Function="TASK REASSIGN" - [RFC3720]) 10.3.4 Task Management Function Response
+- b) DataDescriptorOut: that defines the I/O Buffer meant for Data-Out for the entire command, in the case of a write or bidirectional command.
+(Only valid if Function="TASK REASSIGN" - [RFC3720].) - c) DataDescriptorIn: that defines the I/O Buffer meant for Data-In for the entire command, in the case of a read or bidirectional command.
+(Only valid if Function="TASK REASSIGN" - [RFC3720].) - 10.3.4.
+Task Management Function Response